-I have made a program for anaerobic training that could be used to develop a higher level of anaerobic endurance.
+I have made a specific anaerobic cycling workout that could be used to develop a higher level of anaerobic endurance.
 This program is a part of the indoor training programs.

 15 minutes – warm-up (increasing intensity)

 5 x (60sec. maximum power + 6 min. recovery)

 This program is designed to increase your anaerobic capacity.
 During the intervals the body is exposed to enormous amounts of anaerobic metabolites.
 After only a few of these sessions your body will be better to work at an anaerobic environment.